 Ensure that every person understands how they must conduct themselves.
 Along with ground rules we feel it is important to state how you want people to interject e.g. encourage people to “raise a hand” if they want to speak.
 It is important to get everyone to participate without talking over each other - this is one of the more challenging aspects of running a virtual meeting.

 To forestall this, we recommend periodically calling on individuals to speak, even by virtually “going around the table” to help in ensuring that participant’s views are gained before settling decisions.
 This can help the chair come to closure without the risk of excluding anyone.
 It is important to capture real-time feedback.

-10. Review It is important to review, at the end of the meeting spend time debriefing and gathering opinions on about the experience.
+At the end of the meeting, spend time debriefing and gathering opinions about the experience.
 Ask questions like 'what went well?' and 'what could be even better if…'.
 This will help you to ensure you make your virtual meetings productive and effective.